rsgc-blackwell-s/ics4u-isp-hophophop-app/README.md

 *Time-management, as well as staying focused on the functionality [as oppose to just the graphics and small details].*

 ### Make storyboards to indicate the user interface and/or functionality of your application.

-*In the section below, sketch out a plan for your application.
-This is where you will spend the majority of your time in completing the ISP proposal.
-Think through what you hope to create and as needed, adjust your responses to the questions above.*
+// Hop Hop Hop

+-When the app is first launched you will be presented with the following:

 // Example
 ![bigsean](https://raw.githubusercontent.com/rsgc-blackwell-s/ics4u-isp-hophophop-app/68b16a1163c0a955f80828cf269103a817acaf5f/Hop%20Hop%20Hop/bigsean.jpeg)